Tpw429/Pewlett-Hackard-Analysis/README.md

 ## Results

 - In the first challenge to this problem set, I looked for employees in the company that were born between 1952 and 1955.
 I spliced the "Employees" and "Titles" tables together to form a retirement title table.
-The results of this table are shown below.
+The results of this table were formed from my sql query and are shown below.

 ![Retirement Titles](Data/retirement_titles.PNG)